JEIT25/Laboratory-Work1-Activity-PowerBI_v2_Basic_Sales_Data/README.md

 * *Answer: The West Region.*

 **7. Which category has the lowest performance?**
-* *Answer: Office supplies has the lowest performance.*
+* *Answer: Office Supplies has the lowest performance.*

 **8. Are sales increasing, decreasing, or stable?**
 * *Answer: Sales are generally decreasing over the observed period.*